YASH0025/SocialVerse/README.md

 # SocialVerse
-Developed SocialVerse, a dynamic platform for sharing experiences through photos, offering categories such as Cars, Fitness, and Wallpapet
+Developed SocialVerse, a dynamic platform for sharing experiences through photos, offering categories such as Cars, Fitness, and Wallpaper